yhatt/markdown-it-incremental-dom/README.md

 )
 ```

 * **`incrementalizeDefaultRules`**: For better performance, this plugin would override a few default renderer rules only when you calls injected methods.
-If the other plugins that override default rules have occured any problem, You can disable overriding by setting `false`. _(`true` by default)_
+If the other plugins that override default rules have occurred any problem, You can disable overriding by setting `false`. _(`true` by default)_

 ### Rendering methods